-Q. When is the UPC system likely to start?
+Q. If the UPC does go ahead, when is it likely to start?

 Q. Why do I need to understand the new system now?
 Can't it wait until the Court is nearly open for business?

 A. There are a number of reasons why it is wise to prepare for the new regime now: